voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 -   **Panel**: JS plugins can register panel components that can be opened by clicking the `+` next to any existing panel's tab
--   **Visualizer**: JS plugins can register a component that will override the builtin :ref:`Sample visualizer <app-sample-view>`
 -   **Component**: JS plugins can register generic components that can be used to render operator input and output

-Panels, visualizers, and components
+Panels and Components
 -----------------------------------

-Here's some examples of using panels, visualizers, and components to add your own custom user interface and components to the FiftyOne App.
+Here's some examples of using panels and components to add your own custom user interface and components to the FiftyOne App.

 Hello world panel